-Super 10s is an exciting competition for boys and girls who are born between 2005 to 2007.
+Super 10s is an exciting, team based competition for boys and girls who are born between 2013 to 2016.

-To be eligible for Super 10s selection you will need to attend the Challenge Day held in your local league environment.
-Please take note that any player selected to play in Super 10s will be asked to pay a fee for the full season which includes scheduled round matches and a New Balance Super 10s uniform.
+To be eligible for Super 10s selection you may need to attend the Challenge Day held in your local league environment.
+Please take note that any player selected to play in Super 10s will be asked to pay a fee for the season.

 Super 10s Leagues